ahmedwahba/cordova-plugin-crosswalk-webview/README.md

 # cordova-plugin-crosswalk-webview

+* *This fork to generate both ARM & X86 in one package*
-Makes your Cordova application use the [Crosswalk WebView](https://crosswalk-project.org/) instead of the System WebView.
+* Makes your Cordova application use the [Crosswalk WebView](https://crosswalk-project.org/) instead of the System WebView.
 Requires cordova-android 4.0 or greater.

 ### Benefits